-We are currently working on Beyond-Sniff, an environment that focuses on cooperative software engineering.
+We are currently working on Beyond-Sniff a platform and tools for cooperative software engineering which explicitly supports CSE.
 Beyond-Sniff provides a number of tightly integrated services and tools.
 Sniff, one of the tools, is in widespread use today.
 The TurboMixer, another example, is a novel approach to ease the burden of comparing and merging large amounts of code.
-Moreover, Beyond-Sniff provides the necessary infrastructure to integrate services and tools on a large scale.
-Our work is not finished yet, but we made some important steps towards a future cooperative software engineering environment.
+Besides services and tools Beyond-Sniff also provides the infrastructure needed to integrate large numbers of services and tools.
+Our work is not yet finished, but we made some important steps towards a future cooperative software engineering environment.